MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 ### Create a policy

-You can either use Cloud App Security's policy templates as a basis for all your policies, or create policies from a query.
+You can either use the Defender for Cloud Apps policy templates as a basis for all your policies, or create policies from a query.

 Policy templates help you set the correct filters and configurations necessary to detect specific events of interest within your environment.
 The templates include policies of all types, and can apply to various services.